List Interface

 Access and Find

 The function cxListAt() accesses the element at the specified index.
 If the list is storing pointers (i.e. cxCollectionStoresPointers() returns true), the pointer at the specified index is directly returned.
-Otherwise, a pointer to element at the specified index is returned.
+Otherwise, a pointer to the element at the specified index is returned.
 If the index is out-of-bounds, the function returns NULL.
+The functions cxListFirst() and cxListLast() behave like cxListAt(), accessing the first or the last valid index, respectively, and returning NULL when the list is empty.

 The function cxListFindRemove() behaves like cxListFind(), except that it also removes the first occurrence of the element from the list.
 This will also call destructor functions, if specified, so take special care when you continue to use elem, or when the list is storing pointers and the element appears more than once in the list.

-With cxListIndexValid() you can check the index returned by cxListFind() or cxListFindRemove(), which is more convenient than comparing the return value if the return value of cxListSize().
+With cxListIndexValid() you can check the index returned by cxListFind() or cxListFindRemove(), which is more convenient than comparing the return value with the return value of cxListSize().

 Remove